 Current statistics for the LRC show that Friday afternoons are very slow periods.
 We have opted to be closed Fridays after 5:00 p.m. and offer Saturday hours instead.

 Can I access the LRC databases from my home PC?

 Yes.
 You will find the links you need under "Find Books, Articles, and More" category in the menu at the top of this page.
 Log in to LINCCWeb Databases by entering the student ID number on your NWF State College Student ID card (also called a Raider Card) in the Borrower ID textbox.
-Type in your PIN (Your default PIN is the last four digits of your Social Security Number).
+Type in your PIN (Your default PIN is the month and day of your birth.
+For example August 5 = 0805).
 Choose Northwest Florida State College from the list of colleges and click on "log on".

 Do you write term papers?